 Our unique outdoor environments are the cornerstone of our programme.
 Children have access to the large outdoor play areas where there is a focus on the natural environment.
 We provide children with authentic experiences with nature.

 We are part of Enviroschools, a special program guiding our nature-based teaching.
-Our children have access to our wilderness area called Ngaherenui, where they can investigate gardens, play in our mud pit, catching bugs or climbing trees.
-We have a dedicated Ngahere program, where a small group of children regularly engage in structured learning activities in our forest, inspired by Forest School teaching.
+Our children have access to our wilderness area called Ngaherenui, where they can investigate gardens, play in our mud pit, catch bugs or climb trees.
+We have a dedicated Ngahere program, where a group of our tuakana, older children, regularly engage in learning experiences in our forest.

 The centre has open communication with parents and whānau.
 By regularly discussing the child’s progress, parents have opportunities to share their knowledge, abilities and interests of the child outside the centre.
 This assists the teachers to further plan learning opportunities for their child.

 Our children have many opportunities to link into their community through numerous educational trips.
 Parents are always welcome to come along on these excursions.
 Once a month we have a fun day for the children which we call KidsCan Day.
 This may be a crazy hair day, bike day or other fun event.
 The children bring in a gold coin for the KidsCan charity on this day.